|Values are valid only on day of printing.|

 Recovery of Helicobacter pylori from gastric specimens for antimicrobial susceptibility testing of the organism

 A positive result provides definitive evidence of the presence of Helicobacter pylori.

 Organisms may be detected in asymptomatic (colonized) individuals.

-False-negative culture results do occur since the organism may die between biopsy collection and laboratory culture.
+False-negative culture results may occur since the organism may die between biopsy collection and laboratory culture.

 Culture-negative results may occur due to the fastidious nature of the organism.
 Delays in specimen transportation will decrease recovery of the organism.
 Culture should be set up as soon as possible following specimen collection.
 Antimicrobial therapy may render the culture negative.

 No growth after 7 days

-4. Theel ES: Helicobacter pylori Infection: Test Utilization Strategies for Diagnosis, Mayo Medical Laboratories Communique 2013;38(6):1-8
+Theel ES: Helicobacter pylori Infection: Test Utilization Strategies for Diagnosis.
+Mayo Medical Laboratories Communique 2013;38(6):1-8